mojasp/CompleteMetronome/README.md

 This project is licensed under the GNU Affero General Public License v3.0.
 See the LICENSE file for details.

+## Roadmap

+This is pretty much complete in terms of features.
+Some bugfixes may follow, potentially some small-ish QoL and UI updates.
+Moreover, maybe i will introduce some icons if i get around to finding a FOSS iconset for notes.
+Uneven subdivisions for a bar and/or swing percentages would be nice, but they are really a gimmick imo.
+If you have easy-to-implement requests, feel free to open an issue.

+## Contributions

+I am accepting contributions and bug reports, feel free to open issues or pull requests.

 ## Development